Disney Adventures: History

 The original slanted Disney Adventures logo survived in a few variations for all but the magazine's last year and a 7-month period in 1996 and 1997.
 Upon inception until March 1992, the logo was in a basic arched font, before being stylized (prominently with a bar added from the left of the A).
 In December 1996, D.A. changed its logo to a straight and more basic font, with a larger Disney logo, but reader complaints led to the prior logo being reinstated for the June 30, 1997 issue, though initially keeping the larger Disney logo through the end of that year.
 Starting in April 1999, the logo's 3D effect was removed in favor of a drop shadow, which remained in usage until the final logo was introduced in September 2006.
 From April 1992 to January 1995 and from June 30, 1997 to March 1999, the long-standing tagline The Magazine For Kids was a logo element in its underline.
-Issues released through 1997 had binded spines similar to Reader's Digest magazine and Archie Comics (both typically also digest publications), before switching to stapled binding in 1998.
+Issues released through 1997 had bound spines similar to Reader's Digest magazine and Archie Comics (both typically also digest publications), before switching to stapled binding in 1998.

 From 1999 to 2007, Disney Adventures held an annual "Cool Pets Contest", featuring five of the "coolest" and most talented pets along with their owners.
 In later years, Disney Adventures included information on the Disney Channel and featured articles on the latest movies especially from Walt Disney Pictures.
 The magazine offered features on Walt Disney Parks and Resorts as well as music, movies, trends, science, travel, games, puzzles, heroes, explorers and "real life adventures" (archaeology, extreme sports and other hobbies and careers).